nicozanf/web2py-pyinstaller/README_mac.md

 3. install PyInstaller with:
-sudo -H pip3 install pyinstaller (I've got PyInstaller-3.5 )
+sudo -H pip3 install --upgrade pyinstaller (I've got PyInstaller-3.6 )

 4. additional (but not required) packages:
 (only for python 2: install Homebrew from https://brew.sh/#install , then 'brew install unixodbc' )